dfinity/interface-spec/spec/http-gateway-protocol-spec.md

 ## Upgrade to Update Calls

 If the canister sets `upgrade = opt true` in the `HttpResponse` reply from the `http_request` call, then the HTTP Gateway ignores all other fields of the response.
-The HTTP Gateway performs an [update](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-call) call to `http_request_update`, passing the same `HttpRequest` record as the argument, and uses the resulting response from `http_request_update` instead.
+The HTTP Gateway performs an [update](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-call) call to `http_request_update`, passing an `HttpUpdateRequest` record as the argument, and uses the resulting response from `http_request_update` instead.
+The `HttpUpdateRequest` record is identical to the original `HttpRequest`, with the `certificate_version` field excluded.

 The value of the `upgrade` field returned from `http_request_update` is ignored.